Inherited Craziness

 cc-by-sa/2.0 - © Lewis Clarke - geograph.org.uk/p/1601875

 Charles John Northcott (b.
-23 Feb 1902), son of William Northcott and Emma Jane Wood, married Emily Stone (b.
-2 May 1901), daughter of Charles Stone and Emma Middleton, in Tiverton, on 26 Oct 1929
+23 Feb 1902 in Cullompton, Devon), son of William Northcott and Emma Jane Wood, married Emily Stone (b.
+2 May 1901 in Lower Washfield, Devon), the only daughter of Charles Stone and Emma Middleton, in Tiverton, on 26 Oct 1929

 In 1939, Charles John Northcott, Coal & General Carter, wife Emily and Beryl, were living at 93 Barrington StreetTiverton, Devon (next-door-but-one to The Barley Mow, partly over the entrance to Martin's Lane).

 Emily Northcott of 93 Barrington Street, Tiverton, died, aged 66, on 22 Dec 1967.
 Beryl Emily Northcott died, aged 44, in 1974, leaving a daughter.
-It appears that Charles John Northcott's death has not been registered, which I don't find surprising with just his young granddaughter left by then.
+I've not found a record of Charles John Northcott's death, which I don't find surprising as just his young granddaughter was left by that time.

 William Bridle and Lucy Jane Stone